Answer-first guide

 • Access should be limited to people involved in the hiring process.

-• Recruiters should review data responsibly and avoid over-relying on scores.
+• Recruiters should review data responsibly and avoid treating scores as a sole hiring decision.

 Direct answers